axibase/atsd/changelogs/2016_05/README.md

 ![Figure 1](./Figure1.png)

-This capability is useful to purge ATSD of containers that no longer exist in Docker, for instance containers that existed only for a few minutes during image build stage, or containers that executed short-term tasks and were removed with the `docker rm` command.
+This capability is useful to purge ATSD of containers that no longer exist in Docker, for instance containers that existed only for a few minutes during image build stage, or containers that executed short-term tasks before being removed with the `docker rm` command.
 Containers with a `deleted` status are initially retained in ATSD for the specified time interval (for example 50 days in the above image).
 The status of these containers is marked as `deleted`, as shown in the image below.

 ![Figure 2](./Figure2.png)

-By default such records with the status `deleted` are not actually removed from ATSD, potentially leaving unnecessary records in ATSD.
+By default such records with the status `deleted` are not automatically removed from ATSD, potentially leaving unnecessary records in ATSD.
 To delete containers after a certain number of days, enter in a positive integer.

 * `Retain deleted container records, days` : containers with a `deleted` status are initially retained in ATSD for the specified time interval.
 The status of these containers is marked as `deleted`.
 After the interval has passed, the containers are permanently removed from ATSD.